About the Apprentice Artist Program

 - Career training seminars in acting, body movement, diction and languages, audition techniques, stage combat, vocal wellness and life in the business and various topics.

 - Consideration for comprimario roles or covers of leading roles in mainstage productions.
-The 2018 Summer Festival will feature J. Strauss's Die Fledermaus, Dvořák’s Rusalka, Dove's Flight and Copland's The Tender Land.
+The 2019 Summer Festival will feature Puccini's La Bohème, Bernstein’s Candide, Berg's Wozzeck and Hoiby's Bon Appétit!.

-- Opportunities to be heard by artist representatives and other companies that include: The Metropolitan Opera, Lyric Opera of Chicago, Florida Grand Opera, Utah Opera, Tulsa Opera, Opera Omaha, The Minnesota Opera, Sarasota Opera, Kentucky Opera, Austin Opera and several artists representatives.
+- Opportunities to be heard by artist representatives and other companies that include: The Metropolitan Opera, Houston Grand Opera, The Dallas Opera, Utah Opera, Tulsa Opera, Opera Omaha, Minnesota Opera, Sarasota Opera, Madison Opera and several artists representatives.

 - Participation in the Stars of Tomorrow concert with the Festival Orchestra.

 - Housing is provided to all participants.
 Additional stipends are available to artists who are assigned cover and comprimario roles.